Before television, there was the newsreel.

 Stand by, though….

 After extensive digging in NARA’s files, I was able to find original, as-recorded narration scripts for most of the aviation-related Universal stories produced in what to me is one of the most intriguing periods of aeronautical history, the span from 1930 to 1931.
-Information on the five newsreel stories presented here (see videos at right) came from catalog cards, related paper documents, microfilm records, and a review of all 186 of the surviving 1930-1931 aviation-related news stories.
+Information on the five newsreel stories presented here came from catalog cards, related paper documents, microfilm records, and a review of all 186 of the surviving 1930-1931 aviation-related news stories.
 They are representative of the kinds of human interest stories that Universal producers believed would draw paying customers.
 Not all would be considered newsworthy today.